Cohomogeneity one Ricci Solitons from Hopf Fibrations: New Examples of Ricci solitons

 The Ricci soliton equations for the two summands system can be read off from the discussion in section \ref{SectionGeometricSetUp} and equations \eqref{CohomOneRSb} and \eqref{CohomOneRSc}.
-However, the equations become singular at the singular orbit.
+However, in this form, the equations become singular at the singular orbit.
 Therefore, a rescaling will be introduced which smooths the Ricci soliton equation close to the initial value.
-It was effectively used by Dancer-Wang \cite{DWSteadySolitons} and is motivated by Ivey's work \cite{IveyRSonCptThreeMfd}.
-Under the coordinate change
+It was effectively used by Dancer-Wang \cite{DWSteadySolitons} and is motivated by Ivey's work \cite{IveyNewExamplesRS}.
+Notice that under the coordinate change